IBM TAR SH¶

 Starting NVIDIA Persistence Mode¶

-If you have NVIDIA GPUs, you must run the following two NVIDIA commands.
-These commands need to be run every reboot.
+If you have NVIDIA GPUs, you must run the following NVIDIA command.
+This command needs to be run every reboot.
 For more information: http://docs.nvidia.com/deploy/driver-persistence/index.html.

 Looking at Driverless AI log files¶